user-for-download/docker-traefik-cloudflare/README.md

 docker network create -d bridge socket_proxy --subnet 172.16.80.0/24 docker network create -d bridge t2_proxy --subnet 172.16.90.0/24
 ```
-> Note: in order not to multiply a lot of subnets, but at the same time separate services, use a subnet 172.16.100.0/28
+> Note: in order not to multiply a lot of subnets, but at the same time separate services, use a subnet 172.16.100.0/24
 > subnet 172.16.100.0/28 - service 1
 > subnet 172.16.100.16/28 - service 2
 > subnet 172.16.100.32/28 - service 3
+> subnet 172.16.100.48/28 - service 3
 > .....

 ## If you don’t need a diamic configuration